 How Screens Affect Sleep

 Using technology also has a significant impact on the amount of sleep your child gets each night.
 The American Academy of Pediatrics says that there is a connection between using technology in the bedroom and having less sleep.
 This is a serious concern as all children need a good, daily night’s sleep to foster healthy development physically and cognitively.
-It can also affect their mood, making them more cranky and irritable too.
+It can also affect their mood, making them crankier and more irritable too.

 Technology Use and Childhood Development

-So what should you do when it comes to using technology and your child’s development?
+What should you do when it comes to using technology and your child’s development?
 After all, these devices are everywhere.
 Also, you most likely rely on them yourself for both business and personal use.
 The American Academy of Pediatrics does have guidelines for parents on regulating technology use.
 These include:

 - Avoid using these technologies with children under 18 months.
 The one exception is with video-chat programs or apps.

 - With children between 18-24 months, use a select number of programs or apps and ensure they have quality content.

 - Do not let children use technology alone.